zhxing611/The-depth-intergrated-2D-numerical-model/README.md

 (3) Users can click main program “swefvm.dsw” and enter the compilation environment to modify computer code and execute the program.
 The Option “!” is used to execute the program.

 # Model application
 The computer code under Title "Code" is used to simulate tsunami propagation on a real-scale vegetated beach.
-Present numerical  are validated by three experimental cases of dam-break flow in a dry channel with a hump, solitary wave through a vegetated channel and tsunami wave run-up in Monai Valley.
+Present numerical  are validated by three experimental cases of dam-break flow in a dry channel with a hump (3.1), solitary wave through a vegetated channel (3.2) and tsunami wave run-up in Monai Valley (3.3).
 The setting of corresponding conditions in computer code for these three experimental cases can be found in Subtitle "branch" under Title "Code".